zhanghai/MaterialProgressBar/README.md

 - `app:mpb_progressStyle`: Style of progress drawable: `circular` or `horizontal`.
 Defaults to `circular`.
 - `app:mpb_setBothDrawables`: Whether both determinate and indeterminate drawables should be set on this progress bar.
 Determinate circular progress drawable is not supported yet.
 Defaults to `false`.
 - `app:mpb_useIntrinsicPadding`: Whether progress drawable should use its intrinsic padding.
 Defaults to `true`.
-- `app:mpb_showTrack`: Whether progress drawable should show a track.
+- `app:mpb_showProgressBackground`: Whether progress drawable should show a progress background.
 Defaults to `true` for horizontal progress drawable, `false` otherwise.

 8 tint-related attributes such as `android:mpb_progressTint` and `app:mpb_progressTintMode` are also supported so that they can control the tinting of progress drawables.
 The default tint color is `?colorControlActivated`, and the default tint mode is `src_in`.

-For a detailed example, you can refer to the [sample app's layout](//github.com/DreaminginCodeZH/MaterialProgressBar/blob/master/sample/src/main/res/layout/main_activity.xml), where you can find examples such as removing progress bar padding or track.
+For a detailed example, you can refer to the [sample app's layout](//github.com/DreaminginCodeZH/MaterialProgressBar/blob/master/sample/src/main/res/layout/main_activity.xml), where you can find examples such as removing progress padding or background.

 ### Using Drawable